phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 explains well how this
 works](https://vim.fandom.com/wiki/Open_file_under_cursor).

-Thinks work out of the box with full paths with no special characters, like `/home/phelipe/script.js` but it even expands `~` and environment variables, like `$HOME/script.js` or `~/script.js`.
+Things work out of the box with full paths with no special characters, like `/home/phelipe/script.js`, but it also expands `~` and environment variables, like `$HOME/script.js` or `~/script.js`.

-Things don't work well when languages have special syntax to import a file, i.e. most languages.
+Things don't work well when languages have special syntax to import a file, which is most languages.
 For example, Java:

 ```java
 import foo.bar